-Medellin – once known for its tumultuous past, now appreciated for its dramatic transformation and welcoming environment!
-Also known as the “City of Eternal Spring”, Medellin is blessed with fantastic weather.
+Medellin – once known for its tumultuous past, is now appreciated for its dramatic transformation and welcoming environment!
+Also known as the “City of Eternal Spring,” Medellin is blessed with fantastic weather.
 To enjoy its warm sunshine and hang out with your friends, you will find plenty of parks and plazas there.
-Get freshly squeezed juice from a street food vendor and devour on a bunch of empanadas.
-You will soon learn to admire this city as you embark on your tourist journey. ( Blog )
+Get freshly squeezed juice from a street food vendor and devour a bunch of empanadas.
+You will soon learn to admire this city as you embark on your tourist journey. ( Blog ) Our blog will give you additional places to visit and tours that are guided.

-The best thing is that you don’t have to wander aimlessly as you can easily get a local tour guide by hiring affordable our city tour services.
-They will help you explore this city with the utmost freedom and also tell you about the stories that link the places to their historic past.
+The best thing is that you don’t have to wander; you can quickly get a local tour guide by hiring affordable city tour services.
+They will help you explore this city with the utmost freedom and tell stories linking the places to their historic past.

 The Botanical Gardens

-Medellin’s botanical gardens are widely known natural oasis of more than 1,000 species of wildlife and 4,500 species of beautiful floral.
-You will get to explore a wonderful butterfly garden, an amazing cactus garden, and a huge collection of orchids there.
-You will also encounter a 65-feet high wooden mesh structure called Orquideorama to harvest rainwater.
+Medellin’s botanical gardens are known natural oases of more than 1,000 wildlife and 4,500 beautiful flower species.
+You will explore a wonderful butterfly garden, a fantastic cactus garden, and a vast collection of orchids there.
+You will also encounter a 65-foot high wooden mesh structure called Orquideorama to harvest rainwater.
 If you visit this place during the Festival of the Flowers, you will be amazed by its spell-bound beauty.

 Parque Explora

-A renowned interactive science museum, Parque Explora is loved by people of all ages.
+People of all ages love a renowned interactive science museum, Parque Explora.
 It also features the South America’s largest freshwater aquarium.
-You will enjoy over 300 interactive exhibits in the building’s four red cubes along with a planetarium, 3D auditorium, and a television studio.
-Situated in Zona Norte in the proximity of the botanical gardens and shopping malls, you will not even realize how quickly an entire day goes while playing and learning about science and technology there.
+You will enjoy over 300 interactive exhibits in the building’s four red cubes, a planetarium, a 3D auditorium, and a television studio.
+Situated in Zona Norte near the botanical gardens and shopping malls, you will not even realize how quickly a day goes while playing and learning about science and technology there.

 Casa de la Memoria